-The envisaged transfer tunnel will be approximately 38km long with a nominal bore of five metres.
+The envisaged transfer tunnel will be approximately 38 kilometres long with a nominal bore of five metres.
 Both tunnel boring and drill and blast methods will be used to excavate the tunnel.

 The Polihali Transfer Tunnel works also include the intake works and gate shaft at the Polihali reservoir; outlet works and gate shaft at the existing Katse reservoir, with underwater connection to the lake; access adits to the waterway and associated construction infrastructure.
 Training LHDA staff for the purposes of operating and maintaining the tunnel is part of the skills and technology transfer element of the tunnel project.

-The diversion tunnels for the Polihali Dam are to be designed and excavated in advance of the construction of the Phase II main works – the Polihali Dam and Polihali Transfer Tunnel - as part of Phase II’s advance infrastructure.
+The diversion tunnels for the Polihali Dam were designed and excavated in advance of the construction of the Phase II main works – the Polihali Dam and Polihali Transfer Tunnel - as part of Phase II’s advance works.

-Diversion tunnels divert water away from the natural river bed to create a dry foundation and work area needed for the construction of a dam.
-Their construction usually goes along with the building of cofferdam, one upstream and one downstream of the proposed dam, which together allow the river flow to bypass the dam foundation area.
+Diversion tunnels divert water away from the natural riverbed to create a dry foundation and work area needed for the construction of the dam.
+Their construction usually goes along with the building of the cofferdam, one upstream and one downstream of the proposed dam, which together allow the river flow to bypass the dam foundation area.

-In the case of the Polihali Dam, two diversion tunnels will be constructed to divert the waters of the Senqu River.
-Building two tunnels will increase the capacity to carry floods and will provide flexibility to work in one tunnel while the river flows in the other one.
+In the case of the Polihali Dam, two diversion tunnels have been constructed to divert the waters of the Senqu River.
+Building two tunnels increases the capacity to carry floods and will provide flexibility to work in one tunnel while the river flows in the other one.

-The tunnels, one 7m in diameter and almost a kilometre in length, and the second, 9m in diameter and also almost a kilometre long, run parallel to each other from the intake point to the outlet downstream of the dam.
-The tunnels will be excavated by drill and blast method, and will be supported by rockbolts and shotcrete as required.
+The tunnels, one 7 metres in diameter and almost a kilometre in length, and the second, 9 metres in diameter and also almost a kilometre long, run parallel to each other from the intake point to the outlet downstream of the dam.
+The tunnels were excavated by drill and blast method, and supported by rockbolts and shotcrete as required.

-The Lesotho Highlands Water Project (LHWP) is a multi-billion Maloti bi-national project between the Governments of the Kingdom of Lesotho and the Republic of South Africa which was established by the Treaty of 1986.
+The Lesotho Highlands Water Project (LHWP) is a multi-billion Maloti/Rand bi-national project between the Governments of the Kingdom of Lesotho and the Republic of South Africa, which was established by the Treaty of 1986 and the 2011 Agreement signed between the governments of the Kingdom of Lesotho and the Republic of South Africa.
 The Project harnesses the water resources of the Lesotho highlands through the construction of a series of dams and tunnels for the mutual benefit of Lesotho and South Africa, supplying water to the Gauteng region of South Africa and hydropower to Lesotho.

 The first phase (Phase I) of the multi-phased project was completed in 2004 and the second phase (Phase II) is currently underway.